SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

         acl = private
         access_key_id = xxx
         secret_access_key = xxx

+videoRecorder:
+  uploader:
+    destinationPrefix: "mys3://mybucket/subFolder"
 ```

 You can prepare a config file with multiple remotes are defined.
 Ensure that `[remoteName]` is unique for each remote.
-You also can replace your config to default file `configs/uploader/rclone/rclone.conf` in chart.
+You also can replace your config to default file `configs/uploader/rclone/config.conf` in chart.

 Instead of using config file, another way that RCLONE also supports to pass the information via environment variables.
 ENV variable with format: `RCLONE_CONFIG_ + name of remote + _ + name of config file option` (make it all uppercase).
 In this case the remote name it can only contain letters, digits, or the _ (underscore) character.
 All those ENV variables can be set via `videoRecorder.uploader.secrets`, it will be stored in Secret.